 Pictured above is Rob on the summit of Pisco, looking towards Artesonraju and Pucajirca.

-Our first ski mountaineering trip based in Argentina was successful on Volcan Domuyo.
-Indeed we may well have made the first ever ski descent of this extinct volcano, which at 4709m is often considered the highest peak in Patagonia!
+2006 - Our first ski mountaineering trip based in Argentina was successful on Volcan Domuyo.
+Indeed we may well have made the first ever ski descent of this 4709m peak which is often considered the highest peak in Patagonia!

 2005 - Exploratory ski mountaineering trip to Patagonia, including an ascent of the rarely climbed San Lorenzo 3706m.